 Symmetry: agreement in dimensions, due proportion.

 Symmetry "pleases/ the eye," but "barely."
 The certainty that symmetry provides -- everything has its due proportion, there is order in the universe—is soon, almost necessarily, followed by a bigger, more inescapable certainty: we die.
 Our graves trace the same motif, they "line up/precisely neatly" (lines 6-7) Our "bones," our "ashes/so precise."
 It "hurts (to know."
 And, yet, we find some comfort in symmetry.
 It exists beyond us: "symmetry is where I will go/when I die" (1-2).
 A statement of fact.
 Facts are comforting.
 They have their due proportion, "the way/precisely," "so precise/it hurts"(16), because symmetry is also death.
 We can arrange graves and bones, but they remain dead, even if the arrangement is beautiful to the eye.
 But the eye can also be alive.
 Our inner vision—our imagination—has the power to transcend our finite physical existence.
 In Elza's poem, the vision is Platonic.
-The world that appears to our senses is only a copy of a more "real" and perfect realm of forms or ideas that are eternal and changeless, like the idea of symmetry.
+The world that appears to our senses is only a copy of a more "real" and perfect realm of forms or ideas that are eternal and changeless— not unlike symmetry.

-I realize I am playing with the language of the poem, "busy re-arranging the bones" (line 11), these "bones" that have escaped their symmetrical "graves," the symmetry of traditional poetic form, to roam free for a little longer, meandering, divagating, taking unexpected turns, having some fun, I hope.
+I realize I am playing with the language of the poem, "busy re-arranging the bones" (line 11), these "bones" that have escaped their symmetrical "graves," the container of traditional poetic form, to roam free for a little longer, meandering, divagating, taking unexpected turns, having some fun, I hope.
 It must get boring, "the way graves line up" (line 6).

-And I think about the reviewer's words again, "Daniela Elza shapes an unusual format to convey the fugitive nature of words—not to contain but to convey, to give expression to the impermanent and changeable nature of language.
+And I think about the reviewer's words again, "Daniela Elza shapes an unusual format to convey the fugitive nature of words"—not to contain but to convey, to give expression to the impermanent and changeable nature of language.
 Poetic form, by definition, seeks to give shape to the flow of language.
 Elza's poetic shapes, with their gaps and discontinuities, their unusual line breaks, their idiosyncratic use of typographic marks and their tendency to group words in new and strange combinations, are designed not only to convey the "fugitive nature" of language but also to "re-align" the way we see.
 After all, there is no escape from "symmetry," that much we know.
 But we can choose to look at it in a new and surprising way.
 That much she knows.